2nd Nepalese Constituent Assembly

 The Second Constituent Assembly of Nepal, later converted to the Legislature Parliament (व्यवस्थापिका संसद), was a unicameral legislature of Nepal.
-It was elected in the 2013 Constituent Assembly elections after the failure of the first Constituent Assembly to promulgate a new constitution.
+It was elected in the 2013 Constituent Assembly elections after the failure of the first Constituent Assembly (CA) to promulgate a new constitution.
 The Assembly converted into a legislative parliament after the constitution was promulgated in 2015.
 The legislature parliament's term ended on 14 October 2017.

 Opening

 Former Prime Minister Surya Bahadur Thapa, the oldest member of the house, assumed chairmanship of the CA on January 20, 2014 and administered the oath of office to 565 lawmakers at the first meeting of the assembly on January 21, 2014.
-Leaders of the NC, CPN-UML and UCPN (Maoist) pledged to draft a new constitution within a year.
+Leaders of the Nepali Congress (NC), Communist Party of Nepal (Unified Marxist–Leninist) (CPN-UML) and Unified Communist Party of Nepal (Maoist) (UCPN (Maoist)) pledged to draft a new constitution within a year.
 More than 80% of the members were new faces.